-distribution of the radiation they produce in the brain.
+the radiation they produce in the brain.
 Specifically, the doses produced to the brain tissue located proximal and distal to the target are excessive.

-The method we are presenting, merging Orthovoltage X-ray Minibeams (OXM) (Fig. 1), uses the very large tissue-sparing effect of x-ray minibeams that was established with synchrotron x-rays.
-Specifically, the study reported in ref. indicates that irradiation of the entire rat brain with 0.68-mm minibeams with 1.36-mm beam spacing on-center at 170 Gy was tolerated for the 7 months of follow-up with no functional disturbance except for a two-hour transient effect shortly after the irradiation.
+The method we are presenting, merging Orthovoltage X-ray Minibeams (OXM) (Fig. 1), uses the very large tissue-sparing effect of x-ray minibeams5 that was established with synchrotron x-rays.
+Specifically, the study reported in ref.5 indicates that irradiation of the entire rat brain with 0.68-mm minibeams with 1.36-mm beam spacing on-center at 170 Gy was tolerated for the 7 months of follow-up with no functional disturbance except for a two-hour transient effect shortly after the irradiation5.
 The x-ray minibeams are produced by positioning a multi-slit collimator in the path of the incident beam near the subject's skin.
 Furthermore, it produces a solid beam at the target where the minibeams merge with their neighbors due to the gradual broadening of such minibeams.
 This beam broadening is produced by the large source spot size (3-9 mm) of the machines and by the relatively small source-to-collimator distance, 10-30 cm to be used in a clinical geometry (Fig. 1).
-In this way, the skin and the entire amount of tissue proximal to the target can be spared because they are exposed only to minibeams, while the target is exposed to a therapeutic overlapping-beam dose.
-Another major physical attribute of OXM is its extremely sharp lateral dose fall-off compared to MV x-rays.
-The physical basis for the effect is that orthovoltage x-rays interact with tissues to a large extent by photoelectric interaction, while the mode of interaction of MV x-rays with tissues is nearly completely Compton scattering, which produces highly non-local dose around the point of interaction.
+In this way, the skin and the entire amount of tissue proximal to the target can be spared because they are exposed only to minibeams, while the target is exposed to a therapeutic solid-beam dose.
+Another major physical attribute of OXM is its extremely sharp lateral dose falloff compared to that of MV x-rays.
+The physical basis for the effect is that orthovoltage x-rays with tissues is nearly completely Compton scattering, which produces highly non-local dose around the point of interaction.